amangup/coding-bootcamp/final_project/Readme.md

 ## Deploying the website

-When you are developing (and when its complete) keep deploying the website at PythonAnywhere.com to make sure everything works as intended.
+When you are developing (and when its complete), keep deploying the website at PythonAnywhere.com to make sure everything works as intended.
 Make sure that use of HTTPS protocol is enforced.